myreceiptt/nft-metadata/README.md

 - 📫 &nbsp; Don't try to reach me.
 - ⚡ &nbsp; Fun fact: [The King's NFTs project](https://iqraa.straight-line.org/the-kings-nfts/)

-> Here are some ideas to get you started:
+> Here are some ideas to get you started: Download, edit, and publish it!

 > Regards
 >